 Google’s released its monthly Android 10 update for Pixel devices.
-And while the company’s February update fixes some lingering problems, Pixel users are also running into issues with the new firmware.
+And while the company’s April update fixes some lingering problems, Pixel users are also running into issues with the firmware.

 In this guide we’ll take you through the current state of Android 10 problems.
 We’ll also provide you with some potential fixes, show you where to find feedback about the Android 10 update, show you where to report bugs, and tell you about what’s coming next for Google’s stable of Pixel phones.